Immortale-dev/QTest/README.md

 ____

 ### Macros

+There are 2 system macroses you should use to define "borders" for all your test cases:

+- SCENARIO_START
+- SCENARIO_END

-To build you test cases you are allowed to use the following predefined c++ macro functions:
+To build your test cases you are allowed to use the following predefined c++ macro functions:

 - DESCRIBE
 - BEFORE_ALL